 Slow cooker taco meat is great for a large group on taco Tuesdays!
 Add diced tomatoes, seasonings and ground beef together, then keep warm until you’re ready to eat.
-If you loved our air fryer ground beef tips, this is how to cook taco meat in a Crockpot!
+If you loved our Crockpot ground beef tips, this is how to cook taco meat in a Crockpot!

 Slow cooker taco meat is a cheap meal that can feed a crowd.
 Adults and kids love tacos of every kind, this way you can set it and forget it while your guests serve up a few and enjoy during your next get together or party.
-Just one of many easy Crockpot recipes on our site. (affiliate links present)
+Just one of many easy Crockpot recipes on our site. (affiliate links present, originally published 6/22)